Byron Darby

-Byron Keith Darby (born June 4, 1960) is an American former professional football defensive end and Tight End in the National Football League (NFL).
+Byron Keith Darby (born June 4, 1960) is an American former professional football player who was a defensive end and tight End in the National Football League (NFL).

-He played college football at USC.
+He played college football for the USC Trojans.
 In the 1983 NFL draft, he was selected by the Philadelphia Eagles in the fifth round.
 Playing for the Eagles for four years, he was released from his contract in 1987.

 That year he signed with the Indianapolis Colts as a free agent, and in 1989 signed with Los Angeles Rams.